bashwiki/bashwiki.github.io/wiki/break_english.md

-# [리눅스] Bash break 사용법
+# [Linux] Bash break用法: Exit a loop early

 ## Overview
 The `break` command in Bash is used to exit from a loop prematurely.
-It is primarily utilized within `for`, `while`, and `until` loops to terminate the loop's execution when a specific condition is met.
-This can be particularly useful when you want to stop processing further iterations based on certain criteria, thereby improving efficiency and control in your scripts.
+When executed within a loop, it immediately terminates that loop and continues with the next command following the loop.
+This is particularly useful when a certain condition is met, and you want to stop the iteration without waiting for the loop to finish.

 ## Usage
 The basic syntax of the `break` command is as follows: